jdberkowitz/sample-formio-wordpress-plugin/README.md

 # sample-formio-wordpress-plugin
+A youtube video tutorial shows the step by step setup of the wordpress formio plugin. https://www.youtube.com/watch?v=Cv3j0vTd9Vs&feature=youtu.be

 Simple Wordpress v5 plugin to display submissions from a formio standalone form via the RESTFul API

 This simple wordpress plugin adds a shortcode that allows frontend users to view form submissions.